psychemedia/island-storynotes/README.md

 # island-storynotes
 Story notes around Isle of Wight Tales

-Ebook version of many of contents of this repo: https://psychemedia.github.io/island-storynotes/
+Ebook version of many of contents of this repo: [Isle of Wight Storynotes](https://psychemedia.github.io/island-storynotes/)